Post #1952, addendum 1: How big are Virginia’s batteries going to be?

 (This, despite the nonsensical CYA language that the USDA insists on including in the footnotes to the description of the map methodology.
 They seem to say that “climate change” requires 50 years of data, and since each individual map only covers 30 years, you can’t infer that this is the impact of climate change.
 Despite the fact that the underlying span of data across the full set of maps is now more than 50 years.)

 On the other hand, I think those changes ought to get more press coverage.
 This isn’t natural variation.
 This is a clear and understandable signal of global warming’s initial effects.
 And as slow as these changes are, relative to a human lifetime, there’s nothing on the horizon to suggest that they are going to stop any time soon.
-Five miles a year doesn’t sound like much, until you realize that the U.S. is only 1000 mile north to south, and that things will move a lot faster once global warming really gets rolling.
+Five miles a year doesn’t sound like much, until you realize that the U.S. is only 1000 miles north to south, and that things will move a lot faster once global warming really gets rolling.
 And that it’s fairly hard to grow corn and wheat in a sagebrush and cactus desert.

 So, even though I’m still in Zone 7, I think this deserves more press than it has gotten.
 And I think that the Bush-administration suppression of the circa-2002 map needs to be remembered, right alongside the temperature data.